 Afternoons like this one are what I believe travel is all about, more than seeing any tourist attraction or sight.
 Give me great company, personal connections and conversations anytime, but the fact it took place in such a beautiful place makes it even more unique.

-On the whole, I would recommend Arezzo as a great day trip.
+On the whole, I would recommend Arezzo as a great day trip, particularly from Florence.
 I will return and explore more and hopefully find that special little something to bring home from the Antique Market.

 YOU MIGHT ALSO ENJOY THESE